Mmat97/TopCityEntertainment/README.md

 <img width="1280" alt="Screen Shot 2019-05-29 at 6 08 44 PM" src="https://user-images.githubusercontent.com/13366041/58594866-d8e44d00-823c-11e9-8dd6-f95e2cf8a0de.png">

-Stadiums Results: At first glance, the number of sports stadiums opened vary greatly for each major city, except Phoenix most likely due to most stadiums being outside of the city itself
+Stadiums Results: The number of sports stadiums within the metropolitan area for each sport vary greatly for each major city, except for Phoenix with the least.
+The NFL's Arizona Cardinals do not establish their residency in Phoenix, although the stadium is located in the metropolitan area, which contributes to its outlier position.

 Comic-Con Results: New York City seems to have the most Comic-cons while Phoenix is shown to not have any at all.

-Dave Chapelle Shows: From this example, it seems New York and Houston have more
+Dave Chapelle Shows: From this example, it suggests New York and Houston have more
 Dave Chapelle Events while other cities have very little.

-Ariana Grande: It also appears that Ariana Grande appears a lot in New York City.
+Ariana Grande: Data suggests that Ariana Grande performs frequently live in New York City.

-So far New York City, having the most comic-cons every year while hosting comedians such as Dave Chapelle and singers such as Ariana Grande, and Phoenix, having not many events for any of the categories, appear to be the most different.
+From this example, it seems that New York City and Phoenix appear to be the most different.
-However, a conclusion can't be truly given on whether their is a major difference between cities since data sets and web site sources such as wikipedia do not always give valid estimates and there may be outliers that have yet to be examined.
+However, a conclusion can't be formulated since web site sources such as Wikipedia do not always provide valid estimates and there may be outliers that have yet to be examined.

-The csv is generated in the proper format, however, allowing for more in-depth visualization and analysis.

 ## Important Notes:

-**NOTE 1:** Adding state column since there can be more than one city with the same name
+**NOTE 1:** Adding state in first column since there can be more than one city with the same name
 Ex: Manhattan, NY vs. Manhattan, KS

-**NOTE 2:** A stadium is counted for certain city also when a sport tenant/team from that city owns the stadium
+**NOTE 2:** A stadium is counted for certain city also when a sport tenant/team from that city establishes its residency at the stadium

 **NOTE 3:** The stadiums focused on include stadiums that were renovated and/or closed down

 **NOTE 4:** Currently focusing on Football, Soccer and Baseball stadiums

-**NOTE 5:** Comic-con data, Dave Chapelle Events, and Ariana Grande do not come from wikipedia
+**NOTE 5:** Comic-cons, Dave Chapelle Events, and Ariana Grande Events do not come from wikipedia